 Scientific name: Ardisia crenata

-Coral Ardisia was first offered at a commercial nursery in the US in 1825, and in Florida by 1896.
-It’s a hardy evergreen plant that grows to about 3 feet tall (sometimes 6 feet tall!), with a dense collection of glossy, dark green leaves, clusters of small white flowers and shiny red pea-size berries.
+Coral ardisia was first offered at a commercial nursery in the U.S. in 1825, and in Florida by 1896.
+It’s a hardy evergreen plant that grows to about three feet tall (sometimes six feet tall!), with a dense collection of glossy, dark green leaves, clusters of small white flowers and shiny red pea-size berries.
 It became a popular ornamental because it looks gorgeous and grows well with little assistance.

-By the 1960s it started turning up in natural areas of Florida, and by the ’80s it had completely escaped into the wild—and started to cause trouble.
+By the 1960s it started turning up in natural areas of Florida, and by the 1980s it had completely escaped into the wild — and started to cause trouble.

 Originally from Southeast Asia, China, Taiwan, Korea and Japan, it was brought to the US as an ornamental shrub.
 Some suggest it is also native to India, but it’s unclear if they are native or introduced.
 The root of the plant is sometimes used in traditional Chinese medicine.